freeCodeCamp/freeCodeCamp/client/src/pages/learn/javascript-algorithms-and-data-structures/javascript-with-ai/index.md

 ---
-title: Introduction to the module-ai-4
+title: Introduction to the javascript-with-ai
-block: module-ai-4
+block: javascript-with-ai
 superBlock: javascript-algorithms-and-data-structures
 ---

-## Introduction to the module-ai-4
+## Introduction to the javascript-with-ai

 This is a test for the new project-based curriculum.